DEFINITIONS: “Property”

 Majestic Star Casino, LLC v.
 Barden Development, Inc. (In re Majestic Star Casino, LLC), 716 F.3d.
 736 (3d Cir.
 2013)

-EDITORIAL: This case establishes that “tax statuses” and “civil statuses” represent a PROEPRTY interest for those adopting the status.
+EDITORIAL: This case establishes that “tax statuses” and “civil statuses” represent a PROPERTY interest for those adopting the status.
 The reciprocal is also true: The property they represent was GRANTED by the creator of the tax status or civil status and it is ON LOAN to all those who invoke it as a PRIVILEGE.
 In that sense, it is a “res” or THING legislatively created and owned by the government.